Ultimate Roasted Banana Brownies

 Rich, gooey brownies with a crackly top…studded with buttery pecans AND moist roasted bananas.
 This is one of the best desserts I make!
 The recipe for the brownie base is one I’ve been making for more than 10 years.
 I’ve never made another brownie that I prefer, and this one is a hit every time!
 Recently, I decided to try putting roasted bananas in the mix for something a little different, and boy did it turn out fantastically!

-Note: If you want to skip the bananas and just make these EPIC brownies, you can, but I would use a slightly smaller pan otherwise it would be too thin.
+Note: If you want to skip the bananas and just make these EPIC brownies, you can, but I would use a slightly smaller pan or increase the amount by about 30% otherwise it would be too thin.

 - 4 bananas, yellow with still a hint of green, sliced into ¼-inch thick rounds

 - 2 Tbsp butter, unsalted, melted

 - 30 g (⅓ cup) cocoa powder

 - ¾ cup (85g) toasted pecans, roughly chopped

 - 190 g butter, unsalted